pelegri/pelegri.github.com/500e/charging/log.md

 * Drove to find another HCS-40.
 Old model (Yazaki connector).
 Charged fine twice in a row.
 * Tried again at home.
 Failed twice in a row.
 * Tried at home while pressing the connector by hand.
 It charged fine.

+### Sun, Feb 23 - fail, fail, fail
+* Tried to charge while holding the connector firmly; failed with the usual clacking and the car reporting it was trying to charge
+* Unplugged, unwound the cable and laid up on the floor.
+Tried again to charge while holding the connector firmly; this time the car reported it was plugged didn't even try to charge.
+* Unplugged, tried again.
+Also showed not trying to charge.
+It reported "press now to charge", so I did that.
+Twice.
+No changes.
+After a bit, the car now shows a charging fault.
+* I unplugged and will take it to the dealer tomorrow morning.